Dancing in the Dark (Bruce Springsteen song): Music video

 Directed by Brian De Palma, the video was shot at the Saint Paul Civic Center in Saint Paul, Minnesota, on June 28 and 29, 1984.
 The first night was a pure video shoot, and the second night was on the opening date of the Born in the U.S.A.
 Tour.
 Bruce Springsteen and the E Street Band performed the song twice during that show to allow De Palma to get all the footage he needed.
 The video is a straight performance video, with Springsteen not playing a guitar, allowing him to invite a young woman from the audience, performed by Courteney Cox, to dance along with him on the stage at the end.
 Although De Palma had told him that it was she whom he was supposed to select, Springsteen thought she was just a pre-selected fan attending and did not know until afterward that she was a professional actress, brought in from New York City, who had already played in As the World Turns.
 Despite this Cox has stated that she was one of many that Springsteen could have selected and that she was secretly hoping to not be picked.

 The video initially included a storyline in which Cox and several of her friends were getting ready to go to the concert with one of them getting picked.
 Vignettes were shot for this although they remained unused.
 In September 1985, the video won the MTV Video Music Award for Best Stage Performance and was nominated for Best Overall Performance.
 Actor Alfonso Ribeiro later claimed to have drawn inspiration from Cox's dancing in the video in developing "The Carlton" for his character in The Fresh Prince of Bel-Air.

 Live performances

 On the 2009 Working on a Dream Tour, the song appeared intermittently during the encores.
 However, Springsteen for the first time played a number of music festivals during the routing, and "Dancing in the Dark" closed all of them: Pinkpop Festival, Bonnaroo Music Festival, Glastonbury Festival, and Hard Rock Calling.

-During the 2012 tour the song again became a regular at live shows with audience members selected to dance not just with Springsteen (reenacting the Courteney Cox scene from the video), but with other band members too, especially new band member Jake Clemons.
+During the 2012 Wrecking Ball World Tour the song again became a regular at live shows with audience members selected to dance not just with Springsteen (reenacting the Courteney Cox scene from the video), but with other band members too, especially new band member Jake Clemons.
 Springsteen family members appeared on stage for this song on occasion, with mother Adele doing the "Courteney Cox" dance at the Wells Fargo Center in Philadelphia at the start of the tour, and daughter Jessica dancing on stage with him in Paris on July 5.